Why Does My Cat Swat At Me When I Walk By?

 All cat owners surely have a story about getting slapped by their kitties.
 This happens a lot when you try to kiss and hug an agitated cat.
 It’s like your cat saying, “I’m not in the mood for kisses, hooman!”.

 Take note that pawing you to get your attention and slapping is different behavior.
 The latter usually includes extended claws and potential scratches.
-Some cats will follow it with a bite. please read here why does my cat bite my nose
+Some cats will follow it with a bite, and sometimes on your nose!

 Aside from that, some cats will slap their owners in the face to wake them up.
 Most likely, the cat is hungry and demands to be fed.